Retreating at De-Tong Ling

 Discounts are available for Sangha and for those doing very long retreat.
 These discounts are negotiated individually.

-Although founded as an FPMT centre, we accept retreat applications from all Buddhist traditions and other contemplative faiths, provided that there is a familiarity with isolated meditation practice and a willingness to abide by the protocols of the centre.
+Although founded as an FPMT centre, we accept retreat applications from all Buddhist traditions and other contemplative faiths, provided that there is a familiarity with isolated meditation practice and a willingness to abide by the protocols of the Centre.
+Preference will be given to those from Buddhist traditions when there are multiple applications.

 We accept applications for short as well as long retreat and will do our best to fit you in when there is a house available.